 Personal protection barriers in ED were quickly assembled.

-Facility Management team worked well in getting ante-rooms set up.
+Facility Management team worked well in getting ante-rooms in ED and ICU.

 Frequent updates were provided by ICU to the ED to make sure they knew how the preparation to receive patient was progressing.